raspberrypi/documentation/hardware/computemodule/cmio-display.md

 ### Software support

-There is no additional configuration required to enable the touch screen.
+There is no additional configuration required to enable the touchscreen.
 The touch interface should out work of the box once the screen is successfully detected.

 ### Sources